victoriamwangi/Insurance-Website/README.md

 ## Description

 This is an a landing page for an Insurance company.
-Details in showcased in this website includes the company's partners, location, package price.
+Details in showcased in this website includes the company's partners, location, package prices.

 ## Installation

-This requires no installation preliquisites for a user accessing it via the internet.
+The website is accessed using a user's preffered browser hence required no installation.

 ### Requirements